AndrewJBateman/angular-tailwind-unsplash/README.md

 ## :cool: Features

-* Lazy-loading of about and contact pages
+* Lazy-loading of About and Contact pages
 * All 3 pages have >90% Lighthouse test scores
 * Tailwind build for production css purge results in a very small styles bundle (about 7kB)